 What I love about the Paddington Street Playground is that it’s so well hidden behind the busy streets of Marylebone that it feels like a secret once you’re there.
 It’s small, but charming, and you can easily stop there for a quick picnic or play while exploring one of my favorite streets in London: Marylebone High Street.
 I love to grab a sandwich from one of the many great cafés along the high street and then tuck back into the park to let the kids play before venturing off once again!

 Courtney writes for Babyccino from London.

-Ciao Bambino recommended family hotels London
+Ciao Bambino recommended family hotels and activities in London

-Ciao Bambino recommended England family hotels
+Ciao Bambino recommended England family hotels and activities

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!